Brunei International Airport

-Located near Bandar Seri Begawan in the Brunei-Muara District, it serves as the home base and hub for Royal Brunei Airlines (RB).
-Additionally, the Royal Brunei Air Force (RBAirF) is also headquartered at Royal Brunei Air Force Base, Rimba, which is located opposite the 3,685 by 46 m main runway on the north-western side, within the aerodrome's environs.
+Located near Bandar Seri Begawan, the capital of Brunei, it serves as the home base and hub for Royal Brunei Airlines.
+Additionally, the airport shares its facility with Royal Brunei Air Force Base, Rimba owned by the Royal Brunei Air Force.
 Brunei International Airport serves international destinations across Asia and Oceania, as well as flights to the Middle East and London Heathrow.
+It is one of the only two airports in the country, the other one being Anduki Airfield, which now primarily serves as a heliport.

 History

 Foundation and early years

-Commercial air transport in Brunei Darussalam began in 1953, with the establishment of air service links connecting Brunei Town (present-day Bandar Seri Begawan and capital city of Brunei) with Anduki (near the oil town of Seria) in the Belait District.
+Commercial air transport in Brunei began in 1953, with the establishment of air service links connecting Brunei Town (present-day Bandar Seri Begawan and capital city of Brunei) with Anduki (near the oil town of Seria) in the Belait District.
 Initial flights linking Brunei to British Malaya, North Borneo, Sarawak, Singapore, and overseas destinations were primarily provided by Borneo Airways and Malayan Airways.
 Airport services were operated from the Berakas area at an old runway site built by the Japanese during World War II.
 It was known then as Brunei Airport.